by Skinny Ms.

 For instructional photos on preparing the cinnamon rolls, click here.

 Turn dough out onto a surface lightly dusted with flour, knead and add additional flour as needed, or until dough has lost some of its stickiness.
 Knead about 2 to 3 minutes.
 On a lightly floured surfaced, using a rolling pin, roll dough to 1/4" thick rectangle.

 Evenly spread melted butter on dough, leave about 1/2" around the edges unbuttered.
 In a small bowl, combine cinnamon with sweetener, sprinkle evenly over butter.
 Next, sprinkle the pomegranate seeds, or other optional fillings, on the dough.

 Start rolling the dough at the end closest to you.
 Roll up the dough, tightening the log as you go.
 After the dough is rolled, pinch the seam to close.
 Use a serrated knife and cut the rolls into even pieces, about 1 1/2" to 2" each.
 The yield is approximately 20 cinnamon rolls.
 Place the rolls on a parchment lined or non-stick cookie sheet.
 Make sure the rolls are slightly touching.

 Allow rolls to rise in a warm place, free of drafts, until doubled in size, about 45 minutes to 1 hour.
 Bake in a 375 degree oven until golden, about 12 to 15 minutes.
 Allow to cool about 30 minutes before serving.
 If desired, drizzle with warm caramel sauce.
 Click here for the recipe.

-TIP: If your oven is available, preheat to 170 degrees, turn off oven, after 5 minutes place rolls in the oven to rise.
+TIP: For a faster rise, preheat to 170 degrees, turn off oven, after 5 minutes place rolls in the oven to rise until doubled in size.